gbegley/cp-insight/vision.md

 Consume transactions CSV.
 Present user with header and first 10 rows of data.

-Metrics for this milestone
+Choose attributes from within the file for grouping.
+For example trader, security, market sector, strategy.

+Metrics are to be provided from a catalog of plugins.
 * count distinct attributes
 * sum numeric field

-Eventually, users will be able to choose specific grouping from their data file and metrics from a catalog of plugins, and save this configuration
+* formula

+Metrics can have dependencies. sum(cost) as totalCost sum(sale) as totalSales
+(totalSales - totalCost) as margin
+(margin/totalCost) as grossMarginPercentage